gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 &nbsp;<p>

-For week 2, complete **at least** 15 out of 31 methods so that the corresponding tests pass and submit export and submit the project as described below.
-You can make the submission by **Sunday 8th March 21:00**.
+For week 2, complete **at least** 15 methods so that the corresponding tests pass and submit the exported project as described below.
+You can make the submission by **Sunday 8th July 21:00**.
 The more methods you can solve, the better are your prospects in the practical exams.

 Export the relevant part of the project to an archive file using the following steps: